revagomes/training/README.md

 For our first lesson, we will cover the basic layout and organization of Drupal 8 modules.
 Our goals for this code session are:

-* Create a page that displays at /sitesurvey.
+* Create the HTML page that displays at /sitesurvey as defined by the requirements.
-* The page may be blank, but must return a 200 status code.
+* The page may be blank, but must return a 200 status code for all users.
 * If returning a form, the form may be blank.

 ### Success criteria